-- Barta Road / GEOINT Drive (LOS C during the PM peak hour) Exiting traffic from GEOINT Drive creates queues while waiting to turn on to Barta Road. - Barta Road / Backlick Road (LOS C during the AM peak hour) Backlick Road NB left turns queue and saturate the lanes waiting for SB Backlick thru movements to clear.
+• Barta Road / GEOINT Drive (LOS C during the PM peak hour) - Exiting traffic from GEOINT Drive creates queues while waiting to turn on to Barta Road.

+• Barta Road / Backlick Road (LOS C during the AM peak hour) - Backlick Road NB left turns queue and saturate the lanes waiting for SB Backlick thru movements to clear.

 The TIS concludes that FBNA can accommodate the anticipated additional traffic generated by the Proposed Action.
-There also appears to be excess capacity if additional site traffic generators are proposed.
+There also appears to be excess capacity if additional site traffic generators are proposed, with the exception of Barta Road/GEOINT Drive, which would require additional mitigation.
 Gate SMART Evaluator -Quick Calculator was used to determine potential staffing and lane needs for ACPs.
 Based on 650 added vehicles to the AM peak hour at each gate, the analysis determined that all gates have excess number of receiving lanes and no additional manpower or lanes would be required to handle the additional volume.